cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

 = I want to add a product attribute to the export  = Check screenshot #5!
-You should open section "Set up fields", open section "Products"(right column), click button "Add field", select field in 2nd dropdown, type column title and press button "Confirm".
+You should open section "Set up fields", open section "Product items"(right column), click button "Add field", select field in 1st dropdown, type column title and press button "Confirm".

 = Same order was exported many times =
 You should open section "Set up fields to export" and set "Fill order columns for" to  "1st row only".
 The plugin repeats common information for each order item (by default).